MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 <br>
 **Answer**:
 - SharePoint Online and Communication Sites enabled.
-- The individual that will be provisioning CLO365 must be the tenant administrator of the target tenant for install.
+- The individual that will be provisioning CLO365 must be the Global admin of the target tenant for install.

 **Question**: How long will it take to install the site in our tenant environment?